orionriker/View-OS/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

+# Any contributions you make will be under the MIT Software License
+In short, when you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
+Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/gamemaster123356/View-OS/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by opening a new issue it's that easy!

 ## Write bug reports with detail, background, and sample code